 That last aim is crucial for Alcoa because the forest areas where it mines contain not only more than 800 plant species but also a rich variety of fauna – including a wide range of bird life, mammals such quokkas and chuditch (western quoll) and dozens of reptile species.

 One of the key learnings of nearly 55 years of rehabilitation work is that it is most effective when local species are at the heart of reforestation efforts.

 “Back in 1998 we changed from planting pines and Eastern States eucalypt species to only planting and seeding locally native species, particularly jarrah and marri,” Daws said.

-“We’re aiming to return as many species as we find in unmined forest – 100 per cent species richness within 15 months.
+“We’re aiming to return as many species as we find in unmined forest – 100 per cent species richness within 15 months, something we first achieved in 2001.
 And that means there are as many species in the understory in our rehabilitation as in the surrounding forest.

 “We’re incredibly proud that within a few years of rehabilitating sites, black cockatoo species, for example, are coming back, and are foraging and feeding in areas that we’ve rehabilitated.

 “We also return habitat features and have recorded chuditch using those as denning and nesting sites.

 “Even from the very earliest days of undertaking rehabilitation, we’re seeing species like emus come and traverse our rehabilitation.”

 Get the latest stories from Resourc.ly delivered to your inbox.

 On average, over the past 10 years across its WA operations, Alcoa has progressively rehabilitated approximately 600 hectares of cleared and mined land annually.